DeveloperHoo92/DeveloperHoo92/README.md

 5. Completed one full round of studying and organizing C# language.

 6. Challenge myself by applying to the Apple Developer Academy.

+7. Use and familiarize myself with Git and GitHub.

 ---